 - DOCUMENTING HOURS.
 Document your clinical contact and supervisor hours on the "Monthly Verification Logs" and have your supervisors sign them each month.
-Keep these for your records, but do not submit these to Ayshia in the CPSY office.
-Transfer cumulative totals from the "Monthly Verification Logs" to the "Semester Summary Log", and submit this to Ayshia.
+Keep these for your records, but do not submit these to Ayshia in the CTSP office.
+Transfer cumulative totals from the "Monthly Verification Logs" to the "Semester Summary Log", and submit this form to Ayshia.
 Keep a copy of this log for your record, too. - SUPERVISEE EVALUATION and GOALS FORM.
-Approximately one month before the end of the term (mid November), arrange for each of your supervisors to complete an electronic supervisee evaluation and print you a copy.
-(They will be sent a link from the program).
-Then meet with each of your supervisors to review it and complete the signature and goals form.
-Also complete an evaluation for each of your supervisors on Taskstream. - SUPERVISOR EVALUATIONS.
-You are required to complete evaluations on your supervisory relationships with your internship and externship supervisors before the end of the semester.
-The link to this evaluation will be sent out by the Lewis & Clark Placement and Research/Assessment Office.
+Approximately one month before the end of the term (mid-March), arrange for each of your supervisors to complete an electronic supervisee evaluation and print you a copy.
+(Clinical coordinator will send a link to your supervisors for this evaluation).
+Meet with each of your supervisors to review your supervisee evaluation and complete the signature and goals form. - SUPERVISOR EVALUATIONS.
+You are required to complete evaluations of your supervisory relationships with your internship and externship supervisors before the end of the semester.
+The link to this evaluation will be sent to you by the Lewis & Clark Placement or Research & Assessment Office.
+A copy of your completed survey will be sent to your respective supervisors as well as the MCFT Clinical Coordinator.